Jire/Kotmem/README.md

 ##Kotmem
 _Easy process, module and memory interfacing through Kotlin_

 This library was created for use in my game modding platform called Abendigo which you can see here: [https://github.com/Jire/Abendigo](https://github.com/Jire/Abendigo)

+This project derives from Java Memory Manipulation ([https://github.com/Jonatino/Java-Memory-Manipulation](https://github.com/Jonatino/Java-Memory-Manipulation))

 ---